 \begin{Proposition} Suppose that $\phi:X\rightarrow Y$ is a morphism of reduced, irreducible, locally irreducible complex analytic spaces and $\phi$ is regular.
-Further suppose that $\alpha:X'\rightarrow X$, $\beta:Y'\rightarrow Y$ are sequences of local blow ups of thin analytic subsets such that $X'$ and $Y'$ are reduced, irreducible, locally irreducible, and there is a commutative diagram of morphisms
+Further suppose that $\alpha:X'\rightarrow X$, $\beta:Y'\rightarrow Y$ are sequences of local blow ups such that $X'$ and $Y'$ are reduced, irreducible, locally irreducible, and there is a commutative diagram of morphisms

 Then $\phi'$ is regular. \end{Proposition}